Registration starts August 7, 2023 for the 2023-24 School Year

 Classes start in September

-4 Years; 150 hours per year from SEPTEMBER to APRIL • 6:00 pm to 9:00 pm; two (2) sessions per week.
+4 Years; 150 hours per year from SEPTEMBER to APRIL • 5:30 pm to 8:30 pm; two (2) sessions per week.
 Access to the Internet for online sessions is necessary.
 This is a hybrid program with some sessions on-campus and some online; schedule is determined by the instructor and campus availability.
-For example, due to the Covid-19 pandemic, many classes that were meeting once a week online moved to all online in mid-March.

 ELECTRICAL APPRENTICE YEAR 1

 (50 sessions) combining on campus and online instruction as possible

 PREREQUISITES: Students much provide a high school diploma or equivalent.
 Additional registration information can be found by visiting our registration page: Register Now.

 Apprenticeship is a combination of on-the-job training and related classroom instruction in which student/workers learn the practical and theoretical aspects of a highly skilled occupation.
 This is a four year program that ultimately will lead you to attaining your electrical contractor’s license.
 Morris County Vocational School District is partnered with the National Center for Construction Education and Research (NCCER) to offer the educational component required for licensing.
 Our County Apprenticeship Coordinator, Peter Bedell, facilitates your registration with the Department of Labor so that you may enjoy the benefits of a quality training program supported by this government agency.
 You may be eligible for advanced standing if you have on-the-job experience, vocational school training and/or military background.